Skip to main content

 Let agents pay for your API.

-Drop the decorator on any route.
+Add a route to the pricing table and mount the adapter.
 Stripe stays for humans.
 Both audiences served.